 Batoche Village (East)

-The remains of the village, the Fort Garry - Fort Edmonton Trail (a.k.a. the Carlton Trail) and the Historic Ferry Crossing are interrupted by signage and exhibits using maps, historical photographs and artists' illustrations.
+The remains of the village, the Carlton Trail and the Historic Ferry Crossing are interpreted by signage and exhibits using maps, historical photographs and artists' illustrations.
 The North West Field Force captured the village of Batoche on May 12, 1885.
 Visitors can walk down to the village (over 1 km) or drive using the North access road.

 Should you visit on a day with special events, please be aware that there may be changes to regularly scheduled activities.